eliasbenb/PlexAniBridge/docs/configuration.md

 ## Example

-Below is an example `.env` file for PlexAniBridge:
+Below is an example `.env` file for AniBridge:

 ```dosini title=".env"
 --8<-- ".env.example"